MindscapeHQ/raygun4wordpress/README.md

 This feature can be enabled via the Settings page.

 Enabling this feature will send through the currently logged in user's email address, first name and last name with each message to Raygun.
-This applies to both Crash Reporting and Pulse payloads.
+This applies to both Crash Reporting and RUM payloads.

 If a user is not logged in, no user data will be sent and a random ID will be assigned to the user.